-Flower is noted for her ‘energy and penetrating analysis when co-ordinating a defence’ - The Legal 500, 2016 edition
+Flower is noted for her "energy and penetrating analysis when co-ordinating a defence" - Legal 500 UK 2016

-Practice head Dorothy Flower ‘brings energy and penetrating analysis to her role’. - The Legal 500, 2016 edition
+Practice head Dorothy Flower ‘brings energy and penetrating analysis to her role’. - Legal 500 UK 2016

 Sources describe her as "excellent" and "a good, safe pair of hands who will do a decent job"' - Chambers UK 2016